-EMPLOYMENT PATTERNS IN THE SNHPC REGION
+EMPLOYMENT PATTERNS AND THE TRANSPORTATION NETWORK

 Figure 13 uses data from the US Census OnTheMap tool to show that the region's workforce travel patterns have a roughly even distribution between people traveling into (33%), out of (35%), and within the region (32%) for employment.
 This metric is an indicator of the overall efficiency of transportation network.
 Labor that resides closer to centers of employment have shorter commute trips.
-Shortening average commute trips within the region would reduce per capita commute times, vehicle miles traveled, network congestion, and increase the overall capacity of the road network.
+Shortening average commute trip length and/or time within the region is known to be a successful strategy for reducing per capita commute times, vehicle miles traveled, network congestion, and for increasing the overall capacity of the road network.